luapower/luapower.github.io/building.md

 	* `$ cd csrc/foobar`
 	* `$ ./build-linux32.sh` or `./build-linux64.sh`, depending on what ISO you used

 ## Building on OSX for OSX (x86 64bit)

+Use `build-osx64.sh`.

-OSX builds are currently only compatible with OSX 10.9.
+OSX builds are currently only compatible with the 64bit OSX 10.9.

 Install Xcode 5.0.2 which will get you clang 5.0 (clang-500.2.279).